Dive into a new topic with enthusiasm - applying Rosenshine's principles

 Top 3 learning techniques to apply 👉 when you explain a new topic

-Which Rosenshine principles are applied in the following 3 learning techniques?
+Which Rosenshine principles are applied in the following three learning techniques?

-• Begin a lesson with a short review of previous learning (1)
+• Begin a lesson with a short review of previous learning (principle 1)

 Rosenshine suggests devoting between five and eight minutes every day, preferably at the start of a lesson, to revise previous learning.
-Our cognitive load is limited, so if we don’t review previously anchored memories, remembering old information will hinder us from acquiring new information and making it stick.
+Our cognitive load is limited, so if we don’t review previously formed memories, remembering old information can make it harder for us to learn new things.

-• Present new material in small steps with student practice (2)
+• Present new material in small steps with student practice (principle 2)

 The Cognitive Load Theory explains how our working memory has a limited capacity.
 If students are presented with too much information at once, the brain suffers from something known as overload.
-This causes the learning process to slow down, since the brain can no longer process all the information being presented in bulk.
+This causes the learning process to slow down, since the brain can no longer process all the information.
 Introducing learning material in small steps helps prevent a cognitive overload.

 Delivering new information to students by linking it to something or some process they are familiar with, allows them to gain a quicker understanding of the topic.
-This is especially true of more conceptual ideas, which require deeper connections to become anchored and understood in all their implications.
+This is especially true for complex ideas, which need deeper connections to be understood and remembered.

 1. ABC brainstorm

-To implement the learning technique ABC brainstorm, we advise you to divide your students into groups of two or three.
-Indicate the new topic or subject, without further explanation, and ask them to write down a word or short phrase concerning the topic: one for each letter of the alphabet.
+To implement the learning technique ABC brainstorm, we suggest you group your students in teams of two or three.
+Inform your students about the new topic or subject, without further explanation, and ask them to write down a word or short phrase concerning the topic: one for each letter of the alphabet.
 Together, they are challenged to help each other and come up with words and/or sentences for as many letters as possible.

-This learning technique can be implemented on paper, or on the whiteboard.
-If you decide to forward a standard layout to your students, they could work on their own devices.
-It’s up to you as their teacher.
-There are many ways of applying this technique.
+This learning technique can be implemented on paper, or on the interactive whiteboard.
+If you choose to send a standard layout to your students, you can ask them to use their own devices to work on it.

 Brainstorm together, on a central screen

-In LessonUp you can create a slide with an open-ended question.
-In the textual window you could write something like: “Indicate what you know about..”, followed by the subject.
-Students could answer with a list of what they know about the topic, divided by commas or semicolons, starting with the letter A and ending with the Z.
+If you use LessonUp you can create a slide with an open question.
+In the textual window you could write something like 'Indicate what you know about..', followed by the subject.
+Students could answer with a list of what they know about a topic, divided by commas or semicolons, starting with the letter A and ending with the Z.

-If you prefer to simplify it a bit for your students by not asking them to come up with words from A to Z, try dividing it in blocks of three letters.
-That way students have more than one letter to choose from.
-There are numerous standard layouts you could forward to your students, and/or embed in a LessonUp lesson.
+If you want to make it easier for your students by not requiring them to come up with words from A to Z, try breaking it down into blocks of three letters.
+This way, students have multiple letters to choose from.
+There are various layouts you can send to your students or upload to LessonUp.

 To get the most out of this learning technique, you need to select a complex picture containing a lot of detail.
-The main goal is for students to ask relevant questions and elaborate information, not to guess what the initial image is.
-That is secondary.
+The main goal is for students to ask relevant questions and elaborate on the information.
+Guessing what the initial image is remains secondary.

 Each new piece of the puzzle (image) is accompanied by a new question, such as: